tomjuggler/LED-SITE-INDICATOR/readme.txt

 LED-SITE-INDICATOR does not work on PHP8 or higher - currently the code is being upgraded to be compatible.

 == Description ==
+This Plugin is currently being upgraded - Please be patient.
 Please note that currently LED-SITE-INDICATOR does not work on PHP8 or higher - the code is being upgraded to be compatible.

 Setting up LED-SITE-INDICATOR is easy.
 Simply supply your MQTT broker's details and configure which WordPress events should trigger messages.